manatlan/htag/RunnersBronx.md

 Futur is brighter ;-)

 But no decision at this time ...
 But on web/server side, for multiple users ...
 I will certainly stick on htagweb.AppServer, which is the best of two worlds (others could web runners could disapper).
-I will be a lot simpler (for a lot of reasons (technically, maintenance, use cases, ...))
+It could be a lot simpler (for a lot of reasons (technically, maintenance, use cases, ...))

-On web side, could persist htagweb.AppServer & htagweb.HtagServer (which will reuse htagweb.AppServer ?!).
-All others will be removed (WebHTTP & co)
+On web side, could persist htagweb.AppServer & htagweb.HtagServer (which could reuse htagweb.AppServer ?!).
+All others would be removed (WebHTTP & co)

-On client side : (ChromeApp, ...) could stay
+On client side : (ChromeApp, BrowserHTTP, DevApp, AndroidApp ...) could stay as is

+The only down-side : explain that a same app could not work as-is on both sides. (on client side, instances are lives ... on web side : instances are destroyed/recreated at each F5, and states should be in `self.root.states` (perhaps there is a solution, to make it transparent on each sides ?!)
 ...